-Early identification of relapse and treatment optimization in acute lymphoblastic leukaemias through mathematical modelling and discriminant analysis.
+Early identification of relapse and treatment optimization in acute lymphoblastic leukaemias through mathematical modelling and discriminant analysis

 Acute lymphoblastic leukaemias is the most frequent type of pediatric cancer.
 About 30% of patients relapse after first-line chemotherapies and require other types of treatment.
-This project intends to identify precisely, using mathematical techniques, which patients cannot be cured using standard chemotherapies and help in designing optimal therapeutical strategies for them.
+This project intends to identify precisely, using mathematical techniques, which patients cannot be cured using standard chemotherapies and help in designing optimal therapeutic strategies for them.

 Why Mathematics?